 Welcome to PRAXIS: Arts and Humanities for Global Challenges: Championing the distinctive contribution that arts and humanities research can make to tackle urgent global development challenges.

-PRAXIS is focussed on Arts and Humanities research across the Global Challenges Research Fund (GCRF) portfolio.
+PRAXIS is focused on Arts and Humanities research across the Global Challenges Research Fund (GCRF) portfolio.
 Specifically, its aims are to consolidate learning across GCRF projects funded by the Arts and Humanities Research Council (AHRC), to amplify their impact and policy relevance, and to champion the distinctive contribution that Arts and Humanities research can make to tackling urgent development challenges.

 PRAXIS encompasses thought and action.
 The title captures and communicates the distinctive contribution that Arts and Humanities Research can make in engaging critically but also practically with development challenges that are ultimately also global challenges.

 PRAXIS is funded by the Arts and Humanities Research Council (AHRC) and is led by Prof Stuart Taberner and Prof Paul Cooke at the University of Leeds.
 They are joined by Dr. Esther Dusabe-Richards (Research Fellow), Lauren Wray (Project Officer), Dr. Robyn Gill-Leslie (Conflict and Displacement strand), Dr. Francesca Giliberto (Heritage strand), Dr. Luba Pirgova-Morgan (COVID-19 strand), and Dr. Alyson Brody (Youth Engagement strand).

 Principal Investigator Stuart Taberner introduces PRAXIS and the project's aims: